1950 Born in Stafford.

 In 1977 I started my own garage business Rob Pendleton Motors which we sold in 1984 before moving to Devon.

 We had 2 children by then, Jennifer and Elizabeth.

 1984 and we bought a large house on Dartmoor which was on it’s knees and gradually over 12 years made something of it worth being proud of.

 Lots of hard work and none of it could have been done without Jill solidly behind me, or the confidence Dad had given me with all things DIY.

-We sold this house in 1996 and bought a large granite barn for renovation.
+We sold this house in 1996 and bought a large granite barn for conversion.

-18 months in a Caravan on site before we could move in, but it’s a great place now.
+18 months in a Caravan on site, our 2 girls, at Okehampton School then, Tilly our Lurcher dog and Fin the cat before we could move in, but it’s a great place now.